dnidever/doppler/docs/gettingstarted.rst

     from mymodule import myreader
     reader._readers['myreader'] = myreader

-Now your reader should work with `doppler.read()`.
+Now your reader should work with ``doppler.read()``.

-If you are use the `doppler` command-like tool, you can use the custom reader by giving the python filename in the call.
+If you are using the ``doppler`` command-line tool, you can use the custom reader by giving the python script filename in the call.

 .. code-block:: bash